 \subsubsection{Asymptotic Lyapunov Analysis}

-For the DS system, because the timescale structure is uniform on the entire state space (positive quadrant), the progress toward convergence in the first 2 units of time continues and it is possible to compute the asymptotic Lyapunov exponents and vectors.
+For the D-S system, because the timescale structure is uniform on the entire state space, the progress toward convergence in the first 2 units of time continues, and it is possible to compute the asymptotic Lyapunov exponents and vectors.
 The infinite-time limits of the FTLEs can be determined analytically to be $\mu_1^+=-\gamma$, and $\mu_2^+=-1$.
 The backward time limits are $(\mu_1^-,\mu_2^-)=(\gamma,1)=(-\mu_1^+,-\mu_2^+)$.